 The School of Education at Adams State University is dedicated to inspiring and empowering the cultivation of educational leaders who embrace diversity, facilitate change, and contribute to the learning and inclusion of all students, particularly in rural regions.

-Based upon the model of the professional educator as a reflective decision-maker, the Department of Educator Preparation prepares:
+Based upon the model of the professional educator as a reflective decision-maker, the school prepares:

 - Educational leaders who actively participate in school improvement, applying the skills necessary to facilitate school reform while fostering collaboration and cooperation amongst multiple stakeholders